 Leadership Rewards and Recognition

-Leadership Success Secrets
+Leadership Success Secrets for the Workplace

 "Today many American corporations spend a great deal of money and time trying to increase the originality of their employees, hoping thereby to get a competitive edge in the marketplace.
 But such programs make no difference unless management also learns to recognize the valuable ideas among the many novel ones, and then finds ways of implementing them." --Mihaly Csikszentmihalyi

 "There are two things people want more than sex and money -- recognition and praise." --Mary Kay Ash

 A leader makes other people feel important and appreciated.
 The leader excels at creating opportunities to provide rewards, recognition, and thanks to his or her staff.

 A leader creates a work environment in which people feel important and appreciated.
 The leader leads the team in their ultimate goal of serving their customer with a superior product or service.